dmattox10/pw/README.md

 ## Has my password been leaked?

+This is a complete rewrite using all that I've learned since finishing training.

+- This project is front-end only.
+- Added docker.
+- Finally responsive.

 ### About:
-This is honestly one of my coolest projects.
-I was tasked with finding and communicating with any free (open) API, and I found one for checking passwords.
+Tasked with finding and communicating with any free (open) API, I found one for checking passwords.
-How it, and my application works is by hashing the password into an unrecognizable string of characters 512 bytes long!
+How it, and my works is by hashing the password into an unrecognizable string of characters 512 bytes long!
 Then out of all of that mess, we only send the first 10 characters to the API!!!
 With the data they send a reply whether or not the password has been leaked online.

 ### Tech Stack:
 - React for components
-- Redux for state
+- ~~Redux~~ Context for state
 - Keccak Hashing Algorithm
 - Axios for calls
-- Bootstrap through Reactstrap with Bootswatch theming for style
+- Bootstrap through ~~Reactstrap~~ React-Bootstrap with Bootswatch theming for style

-This app is deployed on my private server [HERE](https://pw.danielmattox.com)
+This code is deployed [HERE](https://pw.danielmattox.com)

 <img src="media/screenshot.png" align="center" style="width: 100%" />